nhsconnect/FHIR-END-OF-LIFE-API/pages/design/design_patterns.md

 - Registry Repository
 - Publish Subscribe

-# Patterns and APIs #
+# Patterns and Care Connect APIs #

-Considering the design pattern / topology influences how any exposed APIs can be used and work within a system.
-APIs help to expose information to all design patterns allowing great user experiences to be created quickly, securely and consistantly.
-This implementation guide concentrates on [Case Studies](/engage_case_studies.html) to expose and demonstrate how design pattern can use APIs to interoperate with other systems, patterns, and level of digital maturity within and between organisations.
+Considering the design pattern / topology influences how any exposed Care Connect APIs can be used and work within a system.
+APIs help to expose information to all design patterns allowing great user experiences to be created quickly, securely and consistently.
+This implementation guide concentrates on [Case Studies](/engage_case_studies.html) to expose and demonstrate how design pattern can use Care Connect APIs to interoperate with other systems, patterns, and level of digital maturity within and between organisations.

+{% include note.html content="The [Care Connect Reference Implementation](/build_ri_overview.html) can be used for all of the exchange patterns listed above.
+Further configuration and extension would be necessary broadcast, message broker, registry repository and publish subscribe models.
+Please see the process and components described in the RESTful API Care Connect Reference Implementation and try using it for yourself."%}

 {% include custom/contribute.html content="Provide design patterns and API usage case studies by getting in touch with careconnect@interopen.org "%}